Transitions in Dynamic Point Labeling: Introduction

 \section{Introduction}

 Maps are ubiquitous in the modern world: from geographic to political maps, and from detailed road networks to schematized metro maps, maps are used on a daily basis.
 Advances in technology allow us to use digital maps on-the-fly and in a highly interactive fashion, by means of panning, zooming, and searching for map features.
-Besides changes induced by the user, maps can also change passively, for example automated panning during gps routing, or changing points of interest when visualizing time-varying geospatial (point) data.
+Besides changes induced by the user, maps can also change passively, for example automated panning during GPS routing, or changing points of interest when visualizing time-varying geospatial (point) data.

 Important features on a map are often labeled.
-Examples of such features are areas (such as countries and mountain ranges), curves (for example roads and rivers), and most importantly points (of interest).
+Examples of such features are areas (e.g., countries and mountain ranges), curves (e.g., roads and rivers), and most importantly points of interest (e.g., depending on the scale of the map, cities, landmarks, shops etc.).
 The aforementioned interactions force map features and their corresponding labels to change, by appearing, disappearing, or changing position.
 Instead of swapping between the map before and after such changes, we can use morphs, here called \emph{transitions}, to allow the user to more easily follow changes in map features and labelings.
-Figure~\ref{fig:instant_change} shows why such transitions are important: even for two very similar point labelings, a lot of mental effort can be required to identify the differences.

-Automated map labeling is a well-researched topic within the geographic information science (GIS) and computational geometry community.
-In recent years, the GIS community has investigated the labeling of road networks~\cite{NiedermannN16}, island groups~\cite{GoethemKS16}, time-varying maps~\cite{Barth.2016,Krumpe18}, combining labeling with word clouds~\cite{BhoreG0NW21}, and using human-in-the-loop approaches for labeling~\cite{Klute.2019}.
-Algorithms have mainly focused on (the complexity of) computing labelings, in various static~\cite{Agarwal.1998,Formann.1991,vanKreveld.1999}, interactive~\cite{Been.2006,Been.2010,Gemsa.2016,Liao.2016}, and dynamic or kinetic~\cite{Bhore.2020,BuchinG14,BergG13} settings.